EOSLaoMao/BankofStaked-CE/README.md

 ...
 ```

-`is_active` indicates if this creditor is ready to delegate or not.
+`is_active` indicates if this creditor is ready to serve new orders.

-in production, you should always have creditors shifting like 3 days in a roll, so that non-active creditors have time to get their undelegated token back.
+in production, you should always have creditors shifting like X days in a roll(X depends on plans it provide), so that non-active creditors have enough time to get their undelegated token back.

 #### 3. Order Table

-Order table consists of active order records, by active, we mean these orders are not expired.
+Order table consists of active order records, by active, it means these orders are not expired.

 ```
 buyer				account_name;